<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=230754&amp;fmt=gif">

 D45MICS

-After the initial setup, wireless mics generally drop out because of loss of range and multi-path reflections that cause cross-polarization fades.
+After the initial setup, wireless mics generally drop out because of loss of range and multipath reflections that cause cross-polarization fades.
+Let's take a look at what can cause these issues.

-Loss of range is typically caused by competition from localized interference, such as that caused by TV stations, motors, LED lighting, anything with a computer chip, and now cell phone service in the 600 MHz band.
-These sources, added together, form your noise floor.
-Directional antennas and bandpass filters can work together with high-quality coax cables to help mitigate this problem.
+Loss of wireless mic range is typically caused by competition from localized interference.
+This interference can be caused by TV stations, motors, LED lighting, anything with a computer chip, and even cell phone service in the 600 MHz band.
+When all of these sources are added together, they form your noise floor.
+To help mitigate this problem, directional antennas, and bandpass filters can be used with high-quality coax cables.

 increased-noise-floor-1